 About the Speaking sub-test

-Structure: In each interview, your identity and profession are checked by the interviewer and there is a short warm-up conversation about your professional background.
+Structure: In each Speaking test, your identity and profession are checked by the interlocutor and there is a short warm-up conversation about your professional background.
 Then the role-plays are introduced, one by one, and you have 2-3 minutes to prepare for each.
 The two role-plays take about five minutes each.

 Role-plays: You receive information for each role-play on a card, which you keep while you do the role-play.
 You may write notes on the card if you want.
 The card explains the situation and what you are required to do.
-If you have any questions about the content of the role-play or how a role-play works, you can ask them before starting.
+If you have any questions about the content of the role-play or how a role-play works, you can ask them during the preparation time.

 Why is the Speaking sub-test in this format?

-An important part of a health professional’s role is the ability to communicate effectively in speech with his/her patients or clients.
-The role-plays allow the candidate to take his/her professional role and demonstrate the ability to deal with common workplace situations.
+An important part of a health professional’s role is the ability to communicate effectively in speech with patients or clients.
+The role-plays allow the candidate to take a professional role and demonstrate the ability to deal with common workplace situations.

 These situations may include elements of tension which are a normal part of the real-life context: for example, anxious or angry patients, patients who misunderstand their situation, limited time in which to explain instructions.

 Having two role-plays provides two separate opportunities to demonstrate spoken proficiency: the two scenarios provide a chance to use different kinds of language, so giving a broader view of the candidate’s spoken skills.

 How can I improve my performance on the Speaking sub-test?